zhafen/time-fly/README.md

 Further details can be found in Hafen et al., in prep.

 All distances are in proper kpc relative to the central galaxy, and a ruler (100 kpc on a side with 1 kpc spacing between points) is shown in white.
+At z=0.25 CGM is defined here as 0.1-1 times the virial radius.
 The position of stars at z=0.25 are shown in yellow.
 Clicking on the downward arrow next to a classification allows one to filter the data according to a variety of options.

 We show the worldlines of 50 particles per origin, sampled randomly.
 Fewer worldlines can be displayed using the ParticleID option when filtering.